syyrmb/RawPedia/content/Chromatic_Aberration/index.md

 ## Auto-Correction

-If "Auto-correction" is checked, the "Red"/"Blue" sliders are disabled and an automated detection and correction of chromatic aberration is performed.
+If Auto-correction is checked, the "Red"/"Blue" sliders are disabled and an automated detection and correction of chromatic aberration is performed.
 Where manual correction applies a constant value across the image, auto-correction divides the image into many blocks and tailors